Nigeria–United Kingdom relations: Cultural relations and migration

 Nigeria and the UK enjoy rich cultural relations underpinned by historical links and significant migration flows.
 The United Kingdom is home to a large Nigerian diaspora community – in 2021 around 300,000 people in the UK were of Nigerian origin, making Nigerians one of the largest African immigrant groups in Britain.
 This diaspora has become an important bridge between the two countries, contributing to the UK’s diversity and sending substantial remittances back to Nigeria (the UK is among the top sources of diaspora remittances to Nigeria).

 Educational ties are especially strong: thousands of Nigerian students enroll in UK universities and colleges each year, continuing a trend of academic exchange that dates back to the colonial era.
 British institutions are highly regarded in Nigeria, and many Nigerian leaders and professionals have been educated in the UK.
 The British Council has been active in Nigeria for decades, promoting English-language education, cultural programs, and arts exchanges.
 In terms of media and the arts, there is a vibrant two-way influence.
 British literature, music, and television are popular in Nigeria, while Nigeria’s booming film industry (“Nollywood”), Afrobeats music, and writers of Nigerian heritage have found enthusiastic audiences in the UK.
 Notable British-Nigerians exemplify this cultural intertwinement.
 Authors like Ben Okri, Chimamanda Ngozi Adichie (who has lived in the UK), and other Nigerian creatives have gained prominence in the UK’s cultural scene.
 Cultural diplomacy also extends to heritage cooperation: Nigeria and the UK have engaged in dialogue about the repatriation of Nigerian cultural artifacts taken during the colonial period, such as the famed Benin Bronzes looted by British forces in 1897.

 State visits

 There are regular state visits with visits between heads of state and ministers.
 Queen Elizabeth II visited Nigeria twice (in 1956 and again in 2003 to open the Commonwealth Heads of Government Meeting).

 Nigerian presidents and British prime ministers frequently meet at Commonwealth summits and bilateral visits – for example, President Muhammadu Buhari visited London multiple times, and Prime Minister Theresa May traveled to Abuja and Lagos in 2018, where she announced new partnerships on security and trade.

+In March 2026, Nigerian President Bola Ahmed Tinubu paid a state visit to the United Kingdom, where he was received by King Charles III.
+This was the first state visit by Nigeria to the UK in 37 years.